yuzhimanhua/MAPLE/README.md

 P@_k_ and NDCG@_k_ scores (_k_=1,3,5) will be shown in the last several lines of the output as well as in ```./OAGBERT/Parabel/scores.txt```.
 The prediction results can be found in ```./OAGBERT/Parabel/Sandbox/Results/{dataset}/score_mat.txt```.

 ## References
-If you find the MAPLE benchmark or this repository useful, please cite the following papers:
+If you find the MAPLE benchmark or this repository useful, please cite our paper:
 ```
 @inproceedings{zhang2023effect,
   title={The effect of metadata on scientific literature tagging: A cross-field cross-model study},